AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 By conducting series of control experiments, we tested the impact of humic acid, coagulant dosage and suspension type on flocculation process, we also directly compared the one-stage and two-stage coagulant addition method by carrying out one- and two-stage trials alternately.

-At this point, the lowest effluent turbidity for one-stage and the two-stage addition was 1.90 and 2.53 NTU respectively, both values meet the requirement of AguaClara filtration system.
+The lowest effluent turbidity values obtained for one-stage and the two-stage addition were 1.90 and 2.53 NTU respectively, and both values meet the requirement of AguaClara filtration system of 3 NTU.
 Two-stage coagulant addition performed better than one-stage when in cases with high turbidity raw water with HA, as it formed floc blanket in a shorter period and had a lower effluent turbidity.
-Compared with other research teams, our method of manufacturing synthetic wastewater was differentc since we premixed the clay and humic acid before entering the system.
+Compared with other research teams, our method of manufacturing synthetic wastewater was different since we premixed the clay and humic acid before entering the system.
 The effect of premixing made the turbidity harder to remove, but we still achieved the 3 NTU goal with a relatively low coagulant dosage.

 In some of the trials, it was found that two-stage coagulant addition needed more time than one stage addition to forming floc blanket.
 However, in trials with relatively low turbidity, the formation of floc blanket was not seen in one-stage addition but in two-stage addition.
 More experiments are needed to validate the existence of such trade-off.